1601-mma2013/Checked/README.md

 ### c.
 Stakeholder Interviews (internal / external)
 Understand product vision and constraints
 1. product{project} vision
-Be the first and best product that user can think of in managing the iteir belongings.
+Be the first and best product that user can think of in managing their belongings.
 User need not to worry leaving their belongings at home.
 2. risk
 - Do not have wifi connection and could not connect to the application.
+- User could not receive notification during low battery on their phone.

 3. Obstacles
 - User's phone (device) gets stolen/ lost.

 4. constraints
 	1. Internal limitations
 		2. viable technologies
 		2. cost
 5. opportunities
-	1. **In spite of** the obstacles we have this project has strength from a), b), c), â€¦.
+	In spite of the obstacles we have this project has strength from
-	2. Persisting problem

-5. users
+a) Helping users in managing the items they need to bring for an occasion.

+b) Save time in finding their belongings.

 ### d.
 User observations
 Understand user needs and behavior and describe it.
 Find various aspect of audience/customer

 1. Users
-	- Everyone.
+	- People that will left out their belongings at home often.

 2. potential users
 	- Students, office worker, or traveller